Nashua, NH SSDI

 You might be able to qualify without a specific diagnosis of one of the listed impairments, assuming your medical conditions cause such severe impairment that you are deemed vocationally incapable of performing either your past relevant work (types of work that were performed in the 15 years prior to becoming disabled) or any forms of gainful employment that exist in significant numbers in the national economy.
 Moreover, as one ages, the Social Security recognizes that transferring to types of work different from what one has performed in the past becomes more difficult.
 With this in mind, the Social Security regulations contain rules to address these concerns which are referred to as SSA’s medical-vocational guidelines, also known as the “grids.”
 The SSA will determine the level of work you are still capable of doing, which is called your “residual functional capacity” (RFC).
 It then assesses your work experience, skill level, and education level.
 It takes all of these factors, as well as your age, and looks on a grid to see if you are deemed capable of transferring to other forms of work that would be deemed to exist in in significant numbers throughout the national economy.

 The SSA does not require that you show you are completely incapable of working.
 Instead, you cannot be able to perform “substantial gainful activity” (SGA).
 If you earn above a certain amount, the SSA will presume that you are capable of SGA.
-In 2016, the SGA amount was $1,130 per month.
+In 2020, the SGA amount was $1,260 per month for non-blind disabled individuals.
 The SSA adjusts the amount upward every year to account for inflation.Appealing a Denial of Your Claim

 Relatively few SSDI applications are approved outright, but many more applications receive approval after an appeal.
 Possible reasons for the denial of a claim range from minor, easily correctable errors to broad findings of ineligibility.
 Appealing the denial of an SSDI claim in New Hampshire requires a hearing before an administrative law judge (ALJ).Changes in Your Circumstances

 Any changed circumstances involving your disability could have an immediate impact on your benefits.
 You are obligated to report changes to the SSA.
 In some circumstances, the SSA may continue paying benefits to you in one amount when the benefits should be in a lower amount, or after you should no longer be receiving benefits at all.
 You are liable for repaying any overpayments to the SSA, so it is critical to be aware of all of these circumstances, and likewise to ensure that you report any changes in income circumstances promptly.Seek Legal Guidance in Nashua for Your SSDI Application